Your nurse will check your temperature, blood pressure, pulse and breathing rate.

 If you have any questions about your operation the nurses can arrange for a member of the surgical team to come and talk to you.
 You'll sign a consent form for the operation if you didn't do it at the pre assessment clinic.

-You might have a drip (intravenous infusion) put into your arm before your surgery so that you can be given fluids.
+You might have a drip (intravenous infusion) put into your arm before your surgery so that you can have fluids through it.
 This makes sure you are not dehydrated before your operation.

 - tell them when you last had something to eat and drink